babashka/sci/README.md

 In a multi-user environment it can be useful to give each user their own context.
-This can already be achieved with `eval-string`, but for performance reasons it may be desirable to initialize a shared context.
+This can already be achieved with `eval-string`, but for performance reasons it may be desirable to initialize a shared context once.
 This shared context can then be forked for each user so that changes in one user's context aren't visible to other users:

 ``` clojure